PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

        CONFIG_NSH_DISABLE_TEST=y
        CONFIG_NSH_DISABLE_WGET=y

+     When the system boots, you should have the NXFFS file system mounted at /mnt/sst25.

-     NOTES:  (1) It takes many seconds to boot the sytem using the NXFFS file system because the entire FLASH must be verified on power up (a probably several minutes the first time that NXFFS comes up and had to format the file system).
+     NOTES:  (1) It takes many seconds to boot the sytem using the NXFFS file system because the entire FLASH must be verified on power up (and many *minutes* the first time that NXFFS comes up and has to format the file system).
 (2) FAT does not have these delays and this configuration can be modified to use the (larger) FAT file system as described below:

   fat:
      There is no FAT configuration, but the nxffx configuration can be used